zoesreagan/wdi-10-express-intro-lab/README.md

 * Practice using parameters from a request.

 # Setup
-1. Create a directory `superheroes_lab`  with a `superheroes.js` file inside.
+1. Create a directory `express_intro_lab`  with a `express_lab.js` file inside.
 Write your answers inside this one js file.

 2. Put the title of the section above your code for easy reference.
 Ex: